 At face value, it appears that shaking up Never Have I Ever’s central love triangle — and giving it a resolution, at least for the immediate future — is the main aim of the finale.
 But for Devi’s portrayer Maitreyi Ramakrishnan, seeing Devi and Paxton as an official couple is only a small piece of a much bigger moment for Devi.
 After two seasons of stress and (understandable) selfishness, Devi is finally growing.

 We can see this development long before Devi arrives at the winter dance.
 In the first half of the episode, she confronts Paxton about ignoring her in public after a recent hookup.
 Paxton explains that although he likes her, he cannot publicly date her after she “humiliated” him earlier in the season.
-Recognizing the damage she caused, Devi accepts Paxton’s perspective.
+Recognising the damage she caused, Devi accepts Paxton’s perspective.
 Yet, she doesn’t want to be someone’s secret.
 So, a few scenes later, Devi tells Paxton she wants to be “someone’s public girlfriend” — if he can’t give her that, she’s “not going to settle for some weird secret thing behind closed doors.”
 With that, Devi cordially leaves Paxton’s garage.